Here's the relevant pieces to takeaway...

 £1.2bn of funds have been earmarked for lenders to support businesses accessing lending and overdrafts.
 This will be delivered by The British Business Bank, with the government guaranteeing 80% of the value of each loan.
 The scheme is designed to give lenders continuing confidence to lend to SMEs during the pandemic, and it is expected that it will temporarily replace the Enterprise Finance Guarantee (EFG) scheme.

 Statutory sick pay will be available to everyone advised to self-isolate from the virus.
 The government will also refund the cost of statutory sick pay for up to 14 days to any businesses with less than 250 employees.

 Grants for small businesses

-Many small businesses are already exempt from business rates, so these companies are being offered a grant of £3,000 (UPDATE: THIS IS NOW £10,000, read here) to help tide them over during coronavirus.
+Many small businesses are already exempt from business rates, so these companies are being offered a grant of £10,000 to help tide them over during coronavirus.
 This will be applicable to 700,000 small businesses and represents a cash injection of £2bn.